JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/docs/technical-analysis.md

 <CUSTOM-SCOPE-NAME>
 ```

-The significant point is that consent creates a persistent authorization relationship.
+`consentType: Principal` means one user consented for themselves. `AllPrincipals` would mean tenant-wide admin consent, which is the more severe variant of the same finding.

-It is not merely a temporary browser prompt.
+The grant survives the browser session, the password, and the MFA method that authorized it.
+It ends when it is explicitly revoked.

 ---

-## 10. Why Normal User Containment Is Incomplete
+## 10. Why User Containment Is Incomplete

-A standard identity incident response may include:
+A standard identity response:

 ```text
 Reset password